 Exploring Financial Resources

-Like cancer, diabetes or heart disease, addiction is a chronic condition that requires intensive treatment.
-Yet when it comes to paying for addiction treatment, many of us don’t feel that we have the same level of financial help at our disposal.
+Addiction is a chronic disease like cancer, diabetes or heart disease.1 Addiction requires intense treatment.
+But when it comes to paying for addiction treatment, many people do not feel that they have the same level of financial help at their disposal.
 Covering the costs of rehab often requires turning to private sources, such as:

 - Loans from family members, partners or close friends

 - The sale of personal assets, such as automobiles, boats or RVs

 - Retirement accounts, IRAs or personal savings accounts